By Marina Joseph – Art in Tanzania internship

 Multiple options of payment and Guaranteed Income at the end

 Flexibility is offered to investors regarding how they want to make the payments.
-Investors can choose to invest a lump sum amount and receive immediate annuity payments, or they can choose a deferred annuity plan, which will let their corpus earn more interest until the payouts begin.
+Investors can choose to invest a lump sum amount and receive immediate annuity payments, or opt for a deferred annuity plan, which allows their corpus to earn more interest until payouts begin.

 Can provide benefits of a life insurance cover

-Some pension plans offer a life cover in which a lump sum amount is paid to the family member/nominee at the insured’s death.
+Some pension plans offer life cover, in which a lump sum amount is paid to the family member or nominee upon the insured’s death.
 If there is no surviving spouse, a benefit can be paid to a designated beneficiary or to the member’s heirs.

 Emergency Access to Funds